Transformation of the United States Army: Multi-domain operations (MDO)

-In 2017, the concept of multi-domain battle (MDB) had emerged from TRADOC, for which the Army sought joint approval from the other services; instead, the Air Force recommended multi-domain operations (MDO) as the operating concept.
+In 2017, TRADOC formulated the concept of multi-domain battle (MDB).
+The Army sought joint approval for MDB from the other services; instead, the Air Force recommended multi-domain operations (MDO).
 Multi-domain operations cover integrated operation of cyberspace, space (meaning satellite operations, from the Army's perspective), land, maritime, and air.

-A multi-domain task force was stood up in 2018 in I Corps for the Pacific, built around 17th Field Artillery Brigade.
-MDO in the Pacific has to involve maritime operations; MDO is planned for EUCOM in 2020.
+The 1st Multi-Domain Task Force was stood up in 2018 in I Corps for the Pacific, built around 17th Field Artillery Brigade.
+MDO in the Pacific has to involve maritime operations.
 Multi-domain battalions, first stood up in 2019, comprise a single unit for air, land, space, and cyber domains to ensure integration of cyber/EW, space, and information operations in more levels of command.

 To me, ARCIC's [MDO] analysis means the Army's got to be able to sink ships, neutralize satellites, shoot down missiles, and deny the enemy the ability to command and control its forces.